yadavanuj1996/freecodecamp-solutions/Javascript Algorithms And Data Structures Certification/README.md

 	multipleA.test(A4); // Returns true
 	multipleA.test(A2); // Returns false

-    For ower number of repetition of characters let haStr = "Hazzzzah";
+    For lower number of repetition of characters let haStr = "Hazzzzah";
 	let haRegex = /haz{4,}ah/i; // Change this line
-	let result = haRegex.test(haStr);
+	let result = haRegex.test(haStr); // true

     For minimum number of repetiton of a character use /ha{100}s/	for exact 100 a's